 Thirdly, NGOs could also help to utilize the benefits already available through Government Programmes.
 Another approach could be one of confronting the Government to provide or allocate some of the help available through the Government programmes.
 Lastly, NGOs could also engage with the Government to bring about much needed changes in its own programmes and policies.
 Emphasis is also laid on good NGO networking which can exert influence on the Government and these kind of networks also have a potential of evolving into political parties or other mass movements.
 Thus one sees that each of the NGO linkages, to state, market and civil society per sc is bi-directional.
 In terms of the State, NGOs seek policy influence and reforms, act as a watchdog and push for compliance in satisfying people's entitlements and demonstrating with examples of how the state can better fulfil its obligations.
 In return, governments demand legitimacy and accountability of NGOs themselves.
-The series of the state of the state can be demand accountability of NGOs themselves.
+So

-Development organizations and professionals have more power to change the world for better; to grasp and use that power requires questioning conventional concepts and realities, exploring and embracing new paradigms, empowering the poor to analyze and express their reality and then to put this reality first.
-Grounded in a clear set of values and ethics, NGOs employ universal principles and language of human rights to define the goals and tasks required to
+Development organizations and professionals have more power to change the world for better; to grasp and use that power requires questioning conventional concepts and realities, exploring and embracing new paradigms, empowering the poor to analyze and express their reality and then to put this reality first.37 Grounded in a clear set of values and ethics, NGOs employ universal principles and language of human rights to define the goals and tasks required to

-Joan Mencher (1999), op. cit., p.
+35 Joan Mencher (1999), op. cit., p.
 2085.